 The temples of Tamil Nadu got a new life through the Chettiar, which they decorated and modified with their style of architecture.
 They also took part in the development of education and healthcare of the region.

-The Chettiar is well connected with many other places of the country.
+Chettiar or Chettinad is well connected with many other places of the country.
 The Tiruchirapalli airport is the nearest airport from Chettiar.
-This airport is situated 100 kilometers away from the largest town in Chettinad i.e., Karaikudi.
+This airport is situated 100 kilometres away from the largest town in Chettinad i.e., Karaikudi.
 The Karaikudi station is the nearest railway station of Chettinad.
 The trains, which run from Chennai to Rameswaram, stop at Karaikudi.
 The CECRI and a CSIR laboratory specializing in electro-chemical research are also situated in the Karaikudi town of Chettinad district of Tamil Nadu.